 • Hot Lake Springs is a historic hotel on the shore of one of the largest hot springs in the world

 The Lodge at Hot Lake Springs is located 9 miles southeast of La Grande in the southern part of the Grande Ronde Valley of Union County.
-An example of the Colonial Revival style, a historic hotel on a shore of the one of the largest hot springs in the world was built at the early 1900s.
+Built in the early 1900s, it is a notable example of the Colonial Revival style.
+The historic hotel sits on the shore of one of the largest hot springs in the world.

-The lodge is nestled towards the northern base of a small treeless hill.
-In the northern direction, the view encompasses a massive sweep of a complete mountain lined the valley.
-The Blue Mountains are situated towards the west with the Wallowa to the east.
+Nestled at the northern base of a small, treeless hill, the lodge offers sweeping views of a mountain-lined valley.
+The Blue Mountains lie to the west, and the Wallowa to the east.

 Overnight guests can enjoy unlimited bathing access 24 hours a day.
 Additionally, day-use options are available with soaking pass reservations, which can be made through the Lodge at Hot Lake Springs website.

-The main focus of the Lodge at Hot Lake Springs is not only to "take in the waters" but also to enjoy the peaceful and tranquil atmosphere while absorbing the rich history of the region.
+The Lodge at Hot Lake Springs's main focus is not only "taking in the waters" but also enjoying the peaceful and tranquil atmosphere while absorbing the rich history of the region.

-The hotel has a long and fascinated history of prosperity and decline.
+Hot Lake Springs has a rich history of prosperity and decline.

-Hot Lake Springs became a popular destination for the early fur traders and slowly grew to be a rest spot for those traveling along the Oregon Trail.
+Hot Lake Springs became a popular destination for the early fur traders and slowly became a rest spot for those traveling along the Oregon Trail.

 In 1864, Newhard with his partner built the first wooden structure.
 The 'Town Under One Roof’ progressed into a covered shopping mall and later, by the end of 1908, into a grand three-story brick hotel.

-In 1917 Dr. Phy purchased the Hot Lake Hotel and made a hospital on the third floor known by the name of 'Mayo Clinic of the West’.
-The crowds flocking towards the Hot Lake continued to grow until a sudden Sunday fire that destroyed the eastern part of the resort.
+In 1917, Dr. Phy purchased the Hot Lake Hotel and transformed the third floor into a hospital known as the 'Mayo Clinic of the West.'
+The crowds flocking to the Hot Lake continued to grow until a sudden Sunday fire in the early 1930s destroyed the eastern part of the resort.

-Over the next 70 years, the property was the beneficiary of multiple grants as well as changed owners several times.
-However, Hot Lake Springs never returned to its former grandeur.
-During World War II, the property was turned into a Pilot’s School and Nurses Training Center.
+Over the next 70 years, the property was the beneficiary of multiple grants and changed owners several times.

-As time progressed, multiple business models were adopted to restore Hot Lake Springs and all were unsuccessful.
-In 1994, the Hot Lake property was parceled out and Hot Lake Springs and the RV Resort became separated units with different owners.
+As time progressed, multiple business models were adopted to restore Hot Lake Springs, and all were unsuccessful.
+In 1994, the Hot Lake property was parceled out, and Hot Lake Springs and the RV Resort became separate units with different owners.

-In 2003, David and Lee Manuel bought the Hot Lake property and started a long restoration process.
+David and Lee Manuel bought the Hot Lake property in 2003 and started a long restoration process.
 In 2010, Hot Lake Springs opened its doors for overnight guests.
-In 2020, the owners of Grande Hot Springs, located a mile away, purchased the property and continued the restoration.
+In 2020, the owners of Grande Hot Springs, located a mile away, acquired the property and continued its restoration.

 Hot Lake Hotel is reputedly haunted, according to numerous ghost stories.
 In 2001, the American paranormal reality show on ABC Family reported the hotel as one of the "Scariest Places on Earth."
 While the truth of these scary stories remains uncertain, the historic hotel attracts thrill-seekers looking for paranormal adventures.

-In 1979, Hot Lake Hotel was placed on the National Register of Historic Places, highlighting its historical significance.
+In 1979, Hot Lake Hotel was added to the National Register of Historic Places.

 Beyond Hot Springs: Other Adventures

 The Thermal Pub & Eatery at Hot Lake Springs & Hotel offers a range of delicious food and drink options.
-Additionally, a movie theater with food and beer service is open from Thursday to Sunday.
+A movie theater with food and beer service is also open from Thursday to Sunday.

-For nature enthusiasts, the 3,200-acre Ladd Marsh Wildlife Area, situated just four miles away, serves as a wildlife preservation sanctuary.
+A wildlife preservation sanctuary, the 3,200-acre Ladd Marsh Wildlife Area is situated just four miles away.
 It provides critical habitats for the breeding, nesting, and migration of birds.
 The area also offers winding hiking trails through untouched wetlands, perfect for those who enjoy outdoor adventures.

 Lodging & Camping

-The Lodge at Hot Lake Springs provides a cozy accommodations in one of of elegant furnishing rooms; some of them complete with soaking tubs and shower.
+The Lodge at Hot Lake Springs offers cozy, elegantly furnished rooms, some featuring soaking tubs and showers.
 The reservation is available through Airbnb.

 The closest RV and tent campground is located just one mile away at Grande Hot Springs RV Resort.